brilliantlabsAR/docs/micropython/micropython.md

 | `reset_cause()` **function**                  | Returns the reason for the previous reset or startup state.
 These can be either:<br>- `'POWERED_ON'` if the device was powered on normally<br>- `'SOFTWARE_RESET'` if `device.reset()` was called<br>- `'CRASHED'` if the device had crashed.
 | `prevent_sleep(enable)`&nbsp;**function**     | Enables or disables sleeping of the device when put back into the charging case.
 Sleeping is enabled by default.
 If no argument is given.
 The currently set value is returned. **WARNING: Running monocle for prolonged periods may result in display burn in, as well as reduced lifetime of components.**
 | `force_sleep()` **function**                  | Puts the device to sleep.
 All hardware components are shut down, and Bluetooth is disconnected.
 Upon touching either of the touch pads, the device will wake up, and reset.
+| `Storage(start, length)` **class**            | The `Storage` class is used internally for initializing and accessing the file system.
+This class shouldn't be accessed, unless you want to reformat the internal storage.
+To learn more about how MicroPython handles user files, have a look at the documentation [here](https://docs.micropython.org/en/latest/esp8266/tutorial/filesystem.html) and [here](https://docs.micropython.org/en/latest/reference/filesystem.html).

 ---